CTEC3905-2022/lab-materials/lab-06.md

-# Lab 6: A todo list application
+# Lab 6: Working with data

 In the following lab exercises, we will learn how to create, insert and remove DOM nodes.
 We will also work with the browser’s local storage data store.